Up to 60% off sofas & mattresses — limited‑time deals.

 Safety with kids and guests

 Sleeper mechanisms create pinch points.
-Simple safeguards:
+Basic precautions matter:

 Budget, Value, and How to Shop Without Regret